ncabatoff/sensor-exporter/README.md

 SMART data.
 Since hddtemp must run as root to collect this data, rather than call it directly we expect the user to run it in daemon mode with its -d flag.
 Then we connect to a port it listens on to fetch the data.

+## Dashboard

+See https://grafana.net/dashboards/237 for an example dashboard.
+This is probably way more than what you want, just mine the bits that are of interest and incorporate them into your general system health dashboard.